-You can either use the web version on any device that has web access or download the dedicated apps for Windows, Mac, Android, iOS, and even Linux.
+You can either use the web version on any mobile devices that have web access or download the dedicated mobile apps for Windows, Mac, Android, iOS, and even Linux.

-And thanks to the automatic sync, your passwords are always with you wherever you go.
+And thanks to the automatic sync, your logins and passwords are always with you wherever you go.

-Bitwarden has extensions for almost every renowned browser that includes Chrome, Safari, Microsoft Edge, Opera, Firefox, and more.
+Bitwarden has extensions for almost every web browser including Chrome, Safari, Microsoft Edge, Opera, Firefox, and more.
 It doesn’t quite have the integration of other software like Zoho Vault, but it’s still a great feature.

 #1.
 You might call it nitpicking (since Bitwarden hardly has any flaws), but the password generator was not that responsive.

 I expected it to pop up while filling sign-up forms but unfortunately, it didn’t because it’s not automatic.
 You have to click on the browser extension and select ‘Password Generator’ to produce a random password.

 Also, make sure you’ve checked all four components – uppercase, lowercase, numbers, and symbols.